Filing an International Application

 Exception

-However, this principle has an exception: the entry of the international application into the prior art (A64.4 PCT).
+Nevertheless, this principle has an exception: the entry of the international application into the prior art (A64.4 PCT).

-Indeed, a State may declare that the filing outside its territory of an international application designating it does not allow that document to enter the prior art as of the filing date.
+Indeed, a State may declare that the filing outside its territory of an international application designating it does not allow that document to enter into the prior art as of the filing date.

 This exception applied to the United States (Applicant’s Guide, National Chapter, US, points US.22 and US.23).
-An international application enters the prior art in the USA:
+An international application enters into the prior art in the USA:

-Effects under the Paris Convention
+Effects Under the Paris Convention

 Application Not Processed by National Offices

-The filing of an international application suspends the procedure before national offices for that application: no national office may (unless agreed by the proprietor) process or examine the application before the expiration of a 30-month period from the priority date (A23.1 PCT and A40.1 PCT).
+The filing of an international application suspends the procedure before the national offices for that application: no national office may (unless agreed by the proprietor) process or examine the application before the expiration of a 30-month period from the priority date (A23.1 PCT and A40.1 PCT).

 Thus, no official fee or translation may be required before the expiration of this 30-month period (A22.1 PCT).